 Nine inmates in Tennessee suffered from Salmonella Heidelberg infections after consuming Tyson Foods mechanically separated chicken in January, according to the final outbreak report from the U.S. Centers for Disease Control and Prevention.
+Salmonella Heidelberg has also been linked to Foster Farms chicken in recent years.

 All nine of the inmates were infected from the same correctional facility, and two were hospitalized due to infections.